semgrep/semgrep-docs/docs/managing-findings.md

 1:print(1 == 1)
 ```

-For more information on writing rules, see [Rule syntax](../writing-rules/rule-syntax/).
+For more information on writing rules, see [Rule syntax](/writing-rules/rule-syntax/).

-## Semgrep CI
+## Semgrep in CI

-[Semgrep CI](../semgrep-ci/overview/), designed to continuously scan commits and builds, improves on Semgrep findings to track the lifetime of an individual finding.
+[Semgrep CI](/semgrep-ci/overview/), designed to continuously scan commits and builds, improves on Semgrep findings to track the lifetime of an individual finding.
 A Semgrep CI finding is defined by a 4-tuple:

 ```
 (rule ID, file path, syntactic context, index)